c0c0n3/kitt4sme/arch/intro/platform.md

 --------------
 > Supporting the Kitt4Sme workflow.

+Having introduced the KITT4SME workflow, we are now ready to present a high-level, conceptual view of the software platform through which it is implemented.
+Note that the KITT4SME workflow comprises a rich set of activities some of which are carried out through a software system or are only partially supported by software.
+However, in the following we only focus on the aspects of the workflow which require a software infrastructure to be performed.
+The interested reader is referred to the original proposal to learn more about the details of the KITT4SME workflow activities.

 So where does all this leave us?
 Well, we could say that the main goal of the reference architecture is to define the software infrastructure to support the Kitt4Sme workflow and AI modules.
 But this is a bit